sachinraj9546/CSS---Laundry-Services-Hero-Section/readme.md

 # Laundry Services Hero Section

-A modern and clean Laundry Services Hero Section built using HTML and CSS.
+This project is a simple Laundry Services landing page created using HTML and CSS.

+The main goal of this assignment was to practice CSS display properties and create a clean hero section layout without using flexbox in the navbar.

 ## Features

-- Responsive Navbar
+- Navigation Bar
-- Hero Section Layout
+- Hero Section
-- Modern UI Design
+- Call To Action Button
 - Hover Effects
-- CTA Button
-- Clean Typography
+- Google Fonts
-- Flexbox Layout
+- Inline-Block Navbar Layout

-## Tech Stack
+## Technologies Used

 - HTML5
 - CSS3
-- Google Fonts

 ## Project Structure